 But the creative business is a unique and sensitive animal.
 If it’s all about strategy and objectives, we lose the creative magic and if it’s all about creativity, nothing gets done.
 So, how can we find and maintain balance?

-After working with creative professionals for 15 years, being business owner for eight and benefitting from the wisdom of mentors and coaches, I’ve come to the conclusion that it comes down to one thing:
+After working with creative professionals for 15 years, being a business owner for eight, and benefiting from the wisdom of mentors and coaches, I’ve come to the conclusion that it comes down to one thing:

 Creating a solid structure, within which there is a lot of freedom

 If you’re in that place of transition and don’t know how to balance structure and freedom, I’d like to share some strategies that have worked for me: